-Ministry of Public Service participated in the Accountability Sector Joint Annual Review (ASJAR) at Munyonyo – Kampala under the theme “Positioning the Accountability Sector for effective and efficient delivery of quality and equitable services”.
+The Ministry of Public Service participated in the Accountability Sector Joint Annual Review (ASJAR) 2017 that took place at Munyonyo – Kampala on 30th & 31 August 2017 under the theme “Positioning the Accountability Sector for effective and efficient delivery of quality and equitable services”.

-The Joint Annual review was officially opened by the First Deputy Prime Minister and Deputy Leader of Government Business in Parliament of Uganda, General (Rtd.)
+The Guest of Honor at the review was the First Deputy Prime Minister and Deputy Leader of Government Business in Parliament of Uganda, General (Rtd.)
 Moses Ali who called upon all partners to embrace the principles of the Accountability sector of equity, quality and transparency in service delivery.

-The 1st Deputy Premier retaliated the need to evolve a coordinated approach to planning, equitable utilization of resources and being accountable to the public in all efforts of delivery of services.
-He said government is committed to fight graft and bring sanity to all sectors that are accountable to the people of Uganda.
+He retaliated the need to evolve a coordinated approach to planning, equitable utilization of resources and being accountable to the public in all efforts of service delivery.
+He emphasized government’s commitment to fighting graft and bring sanity to all sectors that are accountable to the people of Uganda.

-The Ministry of Public Service participated in the exhibition and among the key exhibits by the Ministry were; The National Service Delivery Survey report 2015, Public Service Commission Annual report 2016, Guidelines for Development and Implementation of public service Delivery standards 2010, Civil Service college calendar 2017/18, The National Records and Archives Act (2001) and the Parliamentary Pensions (Amended Act 2011) among other updated reports and reform initiatives.
+MoPS participated in the two day exhibition and among the key exhibits was; The National service survey report 2015, Public Service Commission Annual Report 2016, Guidelines for Development and Implementation of Public Service Delivery Standards 2010, Civil Service College calendar 2017/18, The National Records and Archives Act (2001) and the Parliamentary Pensions (Amended Act 2011) among other updated reports and reform initiatives.